Dot5Hosting Affiliate Disclosure Requirements, and FTC Frequently Asked Questions.

 Consumers might not understand that "affiliate link" means that the person placing the link is getting paid for purchases through the link.
 Similarly, a "buy now" button would not be adequate.

-More information about the FTC Disclosure requirements is available at:
+More information about the FTC Disclosure requirements can be found here: